-Dental implants have revolutionized tooth replacement, offering a permanent solution that looks, feels, and functions like natural teeth.
-At Park Smiles Dental in Orland Park, we’ve built our practice around advanced implant dentistry, investing in the latest technology and techniques to deliver exceptional results for our patients.
-We’re not just placing implants.
-We’re restoring confidence, function, and quality of life.
+Dental implants have changed the way we approach tooth replacement, offering a long-term solution that looks, feels, and functions like natural teeth.
+At Park Smiles Dental in Orland Park, we’ve built our practice around advanced implant dentistry, combining modern technology with a thoughtful, patient-first approach.

 What Makes Dental Implants Different

-Dental implants take a completely different approach.
-Instead of sitting on the surface or relying on neighboring teeth, implants replace the entire tooth structure, including the root.
-A titanium post is surgically placed into your jawbone, where it fuses with the bone through a process called osseointegration.
-Once healed, a custom crown is attached to the implant, creating a restoration that’s stable, durable, and virtually indistinguishable from your natural teeth.
+Instead of sitting on the surface, implants replace the entire tooth structure, including the root.
+A titanium post is placed into the jawbone, where it naturally fuses with the bone over time.
+Once healed, a custom crown is attached, creating a stable and natural-looking result.

 The Advanced Technology Behind Modern Implant Dentistry